k-Medoids

 Options

-How many rows to consider at once.
-This option has no effect on the output but only influence the runtime (larger chunk size resulting in more memory consumption but faster execution).
+Specify the number of rows to consider at once.
+This option has no effect on the output but only influences the runtime (larger chunk size resulting in more memory consumption but faster execution).

 Use static seed